 That event forced BART, and more significantly, commuters from the Oakland Hills and central Contra Costa County, to adjust their normal routines to make up for the freeway system's temporary disability.

 What followed was BART's biggest week ever: 2.1 million rides from April 30 to May 6.
-Ridership tapered off, but remained much higher than normal until the melted ramp was replaced 25 days
+Ridership tapered off, but remained much higher than normal until the melted ramp was replaced 25 days later.
+Even after the maze was fixed, ridership remained high, encouraging BART officials to credit the maze mishap, along with high gas prices, with getting more commuters to BART.

 "The cost of commuting is going up and the convenience of driving on the freeways is going down," Johnson said.
 "People are thinking to themselves, 'I can drive, but it's easier and inexpensive to take BART.'"